Falicer/IoT_SmartOven/README.md

 # Internet of Things Smart Oven
-Dit is een manual voor de Smart Oven.
-Deze oven is een IoT product en deze manual gaat over het verbinden van je product tot je device of Google Home.
-De fouten worden in deze manual genoemt zo ver ik ze heb kunnen ontdekken.
+This is a manual for the Smart Oven.
+This oven is a IoT product and this manual is about connecting this oven to your device or Google Home.
+The errors wil be shown in this manual as far as i could find them.

 *Last updated 27-10-2022 00:45*
 *By Raekwon Gerold*